waterEand/thesis_lzu/README.md

 HOLA

-This is my Bachelor's thesis in mathmatics, written at Lanzhou University in 2024.
-This respository contains LaTeX source code, python code and slides for oral defense of my work.
+This is my Bachelor's thesis in Mathematics, written at Lanzhou University in 2024.
+This repository contains the LaTeX source code, Python implementation, and presentation slides for the oral defense of my work.

-Advised by *Prof. Li*, I proposed a **new outliers removal method** associated with an existing support recovery alg to recover sparse signals with outliers.
+Advised by Prof. Peng Li, I proposed a novel outlier removal method integrated with a support recovery algorithm to reconstruct sparse signals corrupted by outliers.

+🏅 This thesis was recognized with the *Excellent Undergraduate Thesis Award* at Lanzhou University.